Matching Bonus in MLM: How It Works, Benefits, and Implementation

 Matching Bonus in Binary MLM

 In a binary MLM plan, each distributor has two legs: a left and a right.
 The matching bonus in a binary plan is often called a “Check Match.”
 It pays a percentage of the binary earnings of downline leaders in both legs, and not sales volume directly.
-So if a downline leader earns $500 in binary commissions that cycle, and your plan offers a 10% matching bonus, their upline earns $50 on top of their own commissions.

 A binary MLM software tracks earnings across both legs in real time, ensuring matching bonus calculations are accurate and paid out correctly every cycle.